beer-asr/beer/recipes/aud/README.md

 ```

 The option `--max-utts` specify the maximum number of utterances to
 keep from the corpus.
-Note that utterance selection will be random.
+Note that selection of the utterances will be
+random.